rust-lang/rust-forge/src/crates-io/db-maintenance.md

    > Scheduled maintenance on our database is starting.
    >
    > We expect this to take less than 5 minutes to complete.
-During maintenance
+During maintenance,
    > crates.io will only be available in read-only mode: downloading crates and
    > visiting the website will still work, but logging in, publishing crates,
-   > yanking crates or changing owners will not work.
+   > yanking crates, or changing owners will not work.

 3. Configure the application to be in read-only mode without the follower: